 Sometimes children show signs of autism spectrum disorder in early childhood.
 This can include reduced eye contact, indifference to caregivers, or lack of response to their name.
 Other autism-affected children may develop normally at an early age, but they suddenly become aggressive or withdrawn or lose language skills.
 These signs and symptoms can be seen by the age of two years.

-Some children, suffering from autism, have difficulty in learning, while some show lower than normal intelligence.
-Some have normal to high levels of intelligence, and learn quickly, yet have difficulty in communicating and applying their skills in daily life and adjusting to various situations.
-Some common signs shown by those with autism spectrum disorder are as follows:
+Some children, with ASD, have difficulty in learning, compared to their neurotypical peers of the same age.
+Some have typical to high levels of intelligence, and learn quickly, yet have difficulty in communicating and applying their skills in daily life and adjusting to various situations.
+Some common signs shown by those with ASD are as follows:

 Social Communication and Interaction Skills: